These programs include school and residential programs serving children and adolescents with ASD, brain injury and other neurodevelopmental disorders.

 Seminars are an opportunity for interns to increase their depth of knowledge in areas directly related to their clinical work.
 There is a year-long seminar series that addresses the application of evidence-based methods to clinical and systems problems, issues of professional and career development, and critical topics related to assessment, treatment, and research.
 In addition to didactic training, seminars enable interns to receive guidance and advice from practicing psychologists, peers, and recognized experts within and outside May Institute.

 The program is designed for advanced-level doctoral students in accordance with the specific standards set by the American Psychological Association (APA).
-Applicants must be from an APA-accredited doctoral program within the U.S. Those candidates specializing in clinical or school psychology who have training in contemporary practices of Applied Behavior Analysis and related approaches are most competitive.
+Applicants must be from an APA-accredited doctoral program within the U.S. Those candidates specializing in clinical or school psychology who have training in the contemporary practice of applied behavior analysis and related approaches are most competitive.

 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from an intern applicant.